Adam Murray

-Adam David Murray (born 30 September 1981) is an English football manager and former professional footballer who manages club Kidderminster Harriers.
+Adam David Murray (born 30 September 1981) is an English football manager and former professional footballer who manages club Barrow.
 A creative midfielder, he made over 500 appearances in a 17-year playing career in the Premier League, Football League and Football Conference.

 An England under-20 international, Murray turned professional at Derby County, making his Premier League debut in April 1999.
 He played 62 games in six seasons at Derby, including 32 Premier League matches, but struggled with alcoholism and spent four weeks in recovery at the Priory Hospital.
 He spent time on loan at Mansfield Town (winning promotion out of the Third Division in 2001–02) and Kidderminster Harriers, before leaving Derby in November 2003.
 He had brief non-contract spells at Notts County and Burton Albion before seeing out the 2003–04 season with Kidderminster Harriers.
 He signed with Mansfield Town in June 2004, moving on to Carlisle United in March 2005.
 He helped Carlisle to win promotion back into the Football League through the Conference National play-offs in 2005 and then to win the League Two title in 2005–06, whilst also reaching the 2006 Football League Trophy final.
-He joined Torquay United for a £10,000 fee in August 2006 and was sold on to Macclesfield Town for £17,500 in January 2007.
+He joined Torquay United for a £10,000 fee in August 2006 and was sold to Macclesfield Town for £17,500 in January 2007.
 He returned to the Conference Premier upon joining Oxford United in January 2008.